 - Increase volume size of the original database and run the backup on regular intervals to eradicate the logs files

-- Use New-move request as a substitute of the batch move.
+- Use New-move request as a substitute for the batch move.

 Now let’s see how to move mailboxes in Exchange 2016 using PowerShell:

 Before we start with the mailbox move or migrate from existing Exchange to Exchange 2016, we should check if the mailbox is ready to transfer:

 New-Move Request –Identity <username> –Target Database <Database name> –WhatIf

 Let’s see how to create batch migration in EAC-